elderlybeginner/blog/_posts/2019-11-07-target_shooting.md

 ### Visualization

-Centroid is marked on target.
+The centroid is marked on target.
 Cp and Cpk are shown.

 ### Data gathering

-Cp and Cpk are gather and put on chart to show target shooting progress.
+Cp and Cpk are gathered and put on chart to show target shooting progress.

-I am newbie in shooting, dispersion analysis and programming.
+I am a newbie in shooting, dispersion analysis and programming.
 Feel free to correct my mistakes and give some constructive tips.